-This Lemon Butter Halibut is made with fresh halibut, butter, olive oil, lemons, garlic, white wine, capers and garnished with fresh parsley.
+This Pan Seared Halibut Recipe is made with fresh halibut, butter, olive oil, lemons, garlic, white wine, capers and garnished with fresh parsley.

 I am an avid lover of white fish, so when I discovered the Lemon Halibut with Capers recipe, I knew it was a hit!
 I love halibut because it will fill you up guilt free.